- 1 (28 ounce) can whole peeled tomatoes

 - 1 tablespoon minced garlic

-Open the can of tomatoes and pour the juice into a bowl.
+Open the can of tomatoes and pour off the juice into a bowl.
 Use the lid to press against the tomatoes to extract as much juice as possible.
-In the can, avoiding cutting yourself with the rim, use your hand to squeeze the tomatoes to a pulp.
-Re-strain out the new juices, and reserve the juice and pulp separately.
-Fill the empty can half full with water and set aside.
+Then use your hand to squeeze the tomatoes to a pulp.
+Reserve the juice and pulp separately and set the empty can aside.